 Gelinas becomes an overtime hero for the third time when he scores at 19:13 of OT to give the Flames a 1-0 win against the visiting Detroit Red Wings in Game 6 of the Western Conference Semifinals.

 The goal comes after Gelinas eliminates the Vancouver Canucks by scoring in overtime of Game 7 in the conference quarterfinals.
-His only other previous Stanley Cup Playoff goal in overtime is a game-winner for the Carolina Hurricanes against the Toronto Maple Leafs in Game 6 of the 2002 Eastern Conference Final.
+His only other previous Stanley Cup Playoff goal in overtime is a series-winner for the Carolina Hurricanes against the Toronto Maple Leafs in Game 6 of the 2002 Eastern Conference Final.

-The Flames move into the Western Conference Final in their first trip to the playoffs in eight years.
+The Flames advance to the Western Conference Final in their first trip to the playoffs in eight years.

 1968: The St. Louis Blues become the first expansion team to qualify for the Stanley Cup Final.
-Ron Schock's goal at 2:50 of double overtime gives the Blues a 2-1 victory against the Minnesota North Stars in Game 7 of the Semifinals at St. Louis Arena and a berth in the Final against the Montreal Canadiens.
+Ron Schock scores at 22:50 of overtime to give the Blues a 2-1 victory against the Minnesota North Stars in Game 7 of the Semifinals at St. Louis Arena and a berth in the Final against the Montreal Canadiens.
 The Blues emerge from the West Division, which houses the six teams added for the 1967-68 season; they lose four one-goal games to the East Division-champion Canadiens in the Final.

 1973: Henri Richard sets the NHL record for most career games played in the Stanley Cup Playoffs when he steps onto the ice for the Canadiens in Game 3 of the Final at Chicago Stadium.
 It's Richard's 165th postseason game, one more than Red Kelly, the previous record-holder.
-Richard goes without a point in the Black Hawks' 7-4 win.
+Richard goes without a point in 7-4 win by the Blackhawks.

-1991: Vladimir Ruzicka has four assists in regulation, then scores at 8:14 of overtime to give the Boston Bruins a 5-4 win against the visiting Pittsburgh Penguins in Game 2 of the Wales Conference Final.
-Ruzicka's first assist comes on Cam Neely's power-play goal 5:23 into the game; it's Neely's 47th playoff goal with the Bruins, moving him past Phil Esposito for the most by a Boston player.
+1991: Vladimir Ruzicka has four assists in regulation, then scores at 8:14 of overtime to give the Bruins a 5-4 win against the Pittsburgh Penguins at Boston Garden in Game 2 of the Wales Conference Final.
+Ruzicka's first assist comes on a power-play goal by Cam Neely 5:23 into the game; it's Neely's 47th playoff goal with the Bruins, moving him past Phil Esposito for the most by a Boston player.
 The victory gives the Bruins a 2-0 lead in the best-of-7 series.

 1995: Penguins forward Jaromir Jagr has an assist in a 4-3 season-ending loss to the Florida Panthers to become the first European-born and -trained player to lead the NHL in scoring.
 Jagr and Eric Lindros of the Philadelphia Flyers finish the 48-game season with 70 points, but Jagr is awarded the Art Ross Trophy because he scores 32 goals, three more than Lindros.
 It's the first of five scoring titles for Jagr in a span of seven seasons.